nickcdryan/textevolve/system_prompt.md

 3. **Advanced Agentic Patterns**:
    - **Implement diverse agentic patterns freely based on task needs**:
      - **ReAct Pattern**: Alternate between Reasoning and Acting steps until solution
+     - **CoT Pattern**: Break down a problem step by step before solving
+     - **CoT-SC Pattern**: Multiple parallel CoT answers asked about the problem in different ways, with different assigned expertise and roleplaying.
+The results are aggregated
-     - **Reflextion Pattern**: Run system, check the output, reflect on output, use the output as feedback for the next step
+     - **Reflexion Pattern**: Run system, check the output, reflect on output, use the output as feedback for the next step
      - **Verification Loops**: Check outputs and re-process if needed with feedback
      - **Multi-Perspective Analysis**: Analyze problems from distinct viewpoints
      - **Best-of-N Approach**: Generate multiple solutions or sample multiple reasoning paths and select the best